fegzycole/Rails-Capstone/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A social media application mimicking some of the functionalities of twitter.com, built as a capstone project in the rails section of the microverse curriculum.
+A social media application mimicking some of the functionalities of twitter.com, built as a capstone project in the rails section of the Microverse curriculum.

 ### Built With